fzingg/todo-tutorial/README.md

 end
 ```

-#### Run the Reactive Rails Generator
+#### Run the Reactrb Rails Generator

-Okay lets update our gems, and use the reactive_rails_generator to add everything you need to begin react.rb development:
+Okay lets update our gems, and use the reactrb-rails-generator to add everything you need to begin Reactrb development:

-1. make sure you added `gem 'reactive_rails_generator'` to the development section of your app Gemfile (per above instructions)
+1. make sure you added `gem 'reactrb-rails-generator'` to the development section of your app Gemfile (per above instructions)
 2. run `bundle install`
 3. run `bundle exec rails g reactrb:install --all`
 4. run `bundle update`